Yemen Humanitarian Crisis

 The Arab Spring, which started in Tunisia in April 2011 rapidly spread throughout the Middle East.
 When it reached the shores of Yemen it found the perfect territory for it to turn into a civil war between the government and its opposers.

 Yemen Humanitarian Crisis has a long history even before the Arab Spring.
-The main reason, conflict in Yemen turned into the war was the failure of its political system.
+The main reason, the conflict in Yemen turned into a war was the failure of its political system.
 Years of corruption and mismanagement of resources took this beautiful country to the edge of catastrophe.

 £